 Hi, Jon.
-I don't engage in any business except this website, so I don't know what you mean about "your feedback and others in the business as being very transparent".
+I don't engage in any business except the advertising revenue from this website, so I don't know what you mean about "your feedback and others in the business as being very transparent".

 You may be right that my chemistry and people skills aren't good; still, they've been adequate to keep this site going since 1989 and, although I may be slow, I've learned that the most important thing necessary for a public forum is to not print ad hominem attacks.
 So we'll be happy to print more postings from you, but only if they talk about the topic rather than the other posters.